kpegods96/Systematic-Review-Course/_book/05-Module-5-Assessing-Bias-and-Heterogeneity.md

 # Module 5: Assessing Bias and Heterogeneity

+In this module, we will explore methods for assessing the robustness of meta-analysis findings.
+First, you will learn how to use funnel plots and Egger’s test to detect potential publication bias, a critical step in determining whether the evidence base may be skewed toward positive results.
+Next, we will turn to sources of heterogeneity, examining why study outcomes may differ.
+By conducting subgroup analyses, we can identify whether factors such as study design, population characteristics, or intervention type explain variability.
+Together, these techniques strengthen the credibility of your meta-analysis and ensure more accurate, nuanced interpretations of results.

-By the end of this module, students will be able to:
+***By the end of this module, students will be able to:***

 •	Utilize funnel plots and Egger’s test to detect potential publication bias.